How to Start an LLC in Wyoming: Step-by-Step Guide

 Agents are required to accept legal documents on behalf of clients.
 Having a document delivered to your registered agent is proof that you have been notified about this document.
 Even if your registered agent fails to get this document to you, you have been legally notified.

 While you may be your own registered agent, you must have a physical address and be physically located in Wyoming to qualify.
 P.O. boxes are not accepted.
-Alternatively, you can hire a professional registered agent service for $50-$100 annually.

 Step 3: File the Wyoming LLC Articles of Organization